Henriquehnnm/gnome-builder/README.md

 1. Create the folder ~/.local/share/gtksourceview-5/styles
 2. Paste the `.xml` files into the created folder
-3. Select the `Rosé Pine` theme in the appearance settings of Gnome Builder (or gnome text editor)
+3. Select the `Rosé Pine` theme in the appearance settings of GNOME Builder (or GNOME text editor)
 > For Flatpak use: `flatpak override --user --filesystem=~/.local/share/gtksourceview-5`

 ## Gallery